Timber Decking Cost

 Are there any other tradespeople you need to hire?

-To enhance your garden’s aesthetic, you may want to consider hiring a landscaper who can fix or install fencing, apply gravel, and lay turf around your garden decking, create flower borders and more.
+To enhance your garden’s aesthetic, you may consider hiring a garden landscaper who can fix or install fencing, apply gravel, lay turf, or create flower borders around your decking, as well as carrying out other ad-hoc tasks.

 Landscapers tend to charge around £40 to £60 per hour depending on their experience and the specific job.